Roth 401(k): Why a Post-tax 401(k) is Better for Younger Workers

 Prior to this Act, the only option for retirement savers was to take a distribution and put those monies into a Roth IRA.
 Consult your plan administrator to determine whether or not you have the option to convert to a Roth 401(k) and learn what the applicable costs would be.
 Yes, remember that there costs to convert to a Roth 401(k), so time your conversion with a tax year chock full of deductions to offset those costs.

-If your current employer-sponsored plan doesn’t offer the option to switch to a Roth 401(k), let them know about Human Interest, which offers Roth 401(k) plans at no additional cost.
+If your current employer-sponsored plan doesn’t offer the option to switch to a Roth 401(k), let them know about Human Interest, which offers Roth 401(k) plans.

 Human Interest - The 401(k) provider for small and medium-sized businesses